nodejs/build/ansible/README.md

   - **jenkins/linter.yml**: Sets up the code linters (flavour of a worker).

   - **create-webhost.yml**: Configures the server(s) that host nodejs.org,
-                            iojs.org and dist.libuv.org among other things.
+                            iojs.org and dist.libuv.org among other things
+                            (only works on Ubuntu boxes).

   - **create-unencrypted.yml**: Configures unencrypted.nodejs.org.